Alson71/TELUS-Helper/README.md

   - App Store and identified developers: Allow apps that have been downloaded from the App Store and from developers identified by Apple.

 * Second Option:
-  - In the Finder on your Mac, locate the app you want to open.

-  - Don’t use Launchpad to do this.
-Launchpad doesn’t allow you to access the shortcut menu.
+  - In the Finder on your Mac, locate the app you want to open (Don’t use Launchpad because it doesn't allow access to the shortcut menu).

   - Control-click the app icon, then choose Open from the shortcut menu.